gleechi/gleechi.github.io/pages/knowledge/object_articulation.md

 These two parameters are provided in a combined way through a
 <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.Pivot}}">pivot</a> transform in the game engine.

-Then what is **Push Pivot**?
+Then what is **push pivot**?

-Push Pivot is provided to specify along which direction the hand is allowed to approach and apply push action.
+<a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.PushPivot}}">Push pivot</a> is provided to specify along which direction the hand is allowed to approach and apply push action.
-And this is only relevant for Push without Physics setup when object's <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.InteractionAffordance}}">interaction affordance</a> to INDEX_PUSHABLE (details see [push interaction](push_interaction.html#push-articulation)).
+And this is only relevant for [push without physics](push_interaction.html#push-without-physics) setup for push interaction.

 Similar to provide joint axis through pivot transform, we use push pivot transform's **Zaxis** to specify this push approach direction.

-{% include important.html content="Push pivot is NOT specifying along which direction object moves, but rather specifying a preferred hand approach direction which is only used for object selection for push interaction.
+{% include callout.html content="Push pivot is NOT specifying along which direction object moves, but rather specifying a preferred hand approach direction which is only used for [pushable object selection](push_interaction.html#from-object-selection-to-push-without-physics).
 How object moves is defined by pivot together with other joint parameters." %}

 If <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.PushPivot}}">push pivot</a>
- is not provided in the [graphical user interface](#graphical-user-interface), then the <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.PushPivot}}">push pivot</a>
- just inherit from the <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.Pivot}}">pivot</a>, i.e. the push direction is same as the joint axis.
+ is not provided, then it will just inherit from the <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.Pivot}}">pivot</a>, i.e. the push direction is same as the joint axis.

 {% include image.html file="unity/unity_button_pivot.png" alt="A Unity button." caption="A Unity button"%}
 The image above shows an example of setting up a button object that can be pushed from top by index finger.